June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 especially since it was free!
 The tour took you through every step there is the build a Harley-Davidson motorcycle.
 They had huge robots that cut the steel for

-the frames of the bikes and weld parts of those together.
-Then the real people do the finishing touches on the steel and send them to the assembly line to be
+frames of the bikes and weld parts of those together.
+Then the real people do the finishing touches on the steel and send them to the assembly line to be put

-on each bike that passes them.
-There is an off-shoot assembly line that does the specialty bikes, the name has slipped my mind at the moment so I do
+each bike that passes them.
+There is an off-shoot assembly line that does the specialty bikes, the name has slipped my mind at the moment so I do apologize

-apologize for not being historically accurate on this, let's just say they are the Screamin' Eagle V-Rods.
-This off-shoot assembly line holds one bike with all the
+for not being historically accurate on this, let's just say they are the Screamin' Eagle V-Rods.
+This off-shoot assembly line holds one bike with all the parts and

-parts and one person to assemble the entire thing.
-This line of bikes has more chrome on it and is specially ordered a certain way so no other bike out there is
+one person to assemble the entire thing.
+This line of bikes has more chrome on it and is specially ordered a certain way so no other bike out there is like it.
+It

-like it.
-It was very impressive to see that from a pile of straight metal sheets and a few chrome plated items emerges a beautiful motorcycle.
-Even the paint
+was very impressive to see that from a pile of straight metal sheets and a few chrome plated items emerges a beautiful motorcycle.
+Even the paint room is so

-room is so carefully monitored that if you work in it you cannot wear any type of lotion or hair gels or makeup.
-You can only use baby shampoo and no
+carefully monitored that if you work in it you cannot wear any type of lotion or hair gels or makeup.
+You can only use baby shampoo and no conditioner.
+Nothing

 May 27th - Excelsior Springs, Missouri -

-map to see just how close a few of them were to us, and we found out that Rick and Candie's home town was only about 25 miles away from Platte City.
-What
+the map to see just how close a few of them were to us, and we found out that Rick and Candie's home town was only about 25 miles away from Platte City.

-luck!
-We called them up to see what they were doing, and as it turns out most of the rest of our traveling friends were having the same lonely feelings and four
+What luck!
+We called them up to see what they were doing, and as it turns out most of the rest of our traveling friends were having the same lonely feelings

-of the other couples were already camped out in Excelsior Springs with them, even better luck.
-After getting quick directions we headed out here on Friday to
+and four of the other couples were already camped out in Excelsior Springs with them, even better luck.
+After getting quick directions we headed out here on

-join up with the gang.
+Friday to join up with the gang.
 We have had a wonderful weekend.
-Good friends of Rick and Candie own an auto shop that just happens to have an enormous parking
+Good friends of Rick and Candie own an auto shop that just happens to have an

-area that he doesn't use.
-This nice big parking area was just perfect to hold six motorhomes, all the cars and all the souvenir trailers for the weekend, and was
+enormous parking area that he doesn't use.
+This nice big parking area was just perfect to hold six motorhomes, all the cars and all the souvenir trailers for the

 The Harley-Davidson employee parking